brootaylor/brootaylor-v3/src/_content/pages/ai.md

 ---

 <footer>
-  <em>The idea for this page was sparked off by Damola Morenikeji's <a href="https://www.bydamo.la/p/ai-manifesto">Ai 'manifesto' page</a>.
+  <em>The idea for this page was sparked off by Damola Morenikeji's <a href="https://www.bydamo.la/p/ai-manifesto" rel="external">Ai 'manifesto' page</a>.
 Why not take a look and see if it resonates with you.</em>
 </footer>

 *[LLMs]: Large Language Models.